meinkea/Python-with-Mac/README.md

 ## • GSL
 GNU Scientific Library is a numerical library for mainly C and C++.
 But you bet you can use that in python!

-Heres a source outlining of everything this library has to offer...
+Heres a source outlining of everything this library has to offer,

   site: https://www.gnu.org/software/gsl/